Email marketing

 Most brands don’t only reserve this date, but also start their Mother’s Day campaigns in April to account for planning and delivery time.
 A nice touch is to create a sequence campaign, with different content and coupons for distinct product lines.
 Each email can then be sent to fewer and fewer subscribers (for example, only to those who clicked or opened the previous email), to avoid alienating the whole list.

-But even without planning way ahead, there is some low-hanging fruit for the date, like a heartwarming message to all mothers, or a flash-sale just for the date (perhaps a mother can choose her own present, why not?).
+But even without planning way ahead, there are some quick wins for this occasion, like a heartwarming message to all mothers, or a flash-sale just for the date (perhaps a mother can choose her own present, why not?).

 We’ve selected two good examples from last year: Poolside has a simple written message from the founder (a mother of three) and Skowsh, a brand known for its fun good vibes, focuses on the sister of one of its designers, with great pictures of her mother and son.